-Online Compiler is an Android app which allows you to execute code in more than 23+ programming languages, including C#, C++, Python, Java, Swift, etc. So if you are looking for an app to code on the go then you should definitely check out Online Compiler Android app.
+Online Compiler is an Android app that allows you to execute code in more than 23+ programming languages, including C#, C++, Python, Java, Swift, etc. So if you are looking for an app to code on the go, you should check out the Online Compiler Android app.

-Just like most other coding apps out there, it is not perfect to develop real-world projects, but quite useful if you want to test some code snippets.
+Like most other coding apps, it is not perfect for developing real-world projects, but it is helpful if you want to test some code snippets.
 The app is more than recommended for anyone who has just stepped into the coding world.
 Use it as your daily driver to solve programming puzzles and improve your coding skills.

-How to write programs and compile them using Online Compiler Android app
+How to write programs and compile them using the Online Compiler Android app

 The app is pretty straightforward.
 Just install it from the Play Store using the link provided below.
-The app uses powerful cloud servers to execute code which helped their development team to keep the size of the app to below 2 MB which makes the app lightweight as well.
+The app uses powerful cloud servers to execute code, which helped their development team keep the size of the app to below 2 MB, which also makes the app lightweight.
 Big kudos to them for this!

-After installing the app, simply select a programming language form its menu, as shown below, and start writing the code in its IDE.
+After installing the app, select a programming language from its menu, as shown below, and start writing the code in its IDE.

 Once you have written the code, compile it to see the results in its Output screen.
-Best of all, if your program requires any inputs, then the app will prompt you to enter values, as you can see in the screenshot below.
+Best of all, if your program requires any inputs, the app will prompt you to enter values, as shown in the screenshot below.

-If your code is successfully compiled, then you will see the results in the Output screen, as shown below.
-Like most compilers and coding apps, it also flags errors, type of error and line number which triggered the error, so that, you can easily fix it.
-Online Compiler makes it pretty easy with its reading mode which makes code inspecting a lot easier task.
+If your code is successfully compiled, you will see the results in the Output screen, as shown below.
+Like most compilers and coding apps, it also flags errors, type of error, and the line number that triggered the error, so you can quickly fix it.
+Online Compiler makes it pretty easy with its reading mode, making code inspecting a lot easier.

 Do note that you online require an internet connection to execute the code.
-That means even if you are running out of your data pack, you can still practice your coding skills in this app.
+That means you can still practice your coding skills in this app even if you are running out of your data pack.
 As the app automatically saves the code files, you can execute the program whenever you connect to the internet.

 The app also lets you switch between light and dark themes.
-So if you don’t like the default light theme of the IDE like many other developers out there, you can easily switch to the dark mode from the settings.
+So if you don’t like the default light theme of the IDE like many other developers, you can easily switch to the dark mode from the settings.

-- Intuitive and decluttered interface which allows you to easily pick a programming language and write code as quickly as possible.
+- The intuitive and decluttered interface allows you to easily pick a programming language and write code as quickly as possible.